 Ahh, slipping our feet into the soft embrace of the sheepskin lined Thermal 566 makes us think of curling up in front of the fire while a winter storm rages outside.
 These boots received top marks for their comfort, thanks to the lush footbed and the soft elastic ankle support.
 These features allowed our feet to easily articulate, and the full grain leather upper has been treated and conditioned so that it is soft and pliable when walking.
 As a slip-on boot, there are no laces, which means a proper fit is quite important.
 With a variety of different socks, we found an excellent fit, though they just weren't quite as secure as a lace-up boot when taken on longer walks.

 Ease of Use

 The Thermal 566 boot was among the easiest to use in our review, ranking just behind the Bogs Classic Ultra Mid and the Kamik Greenbay 4.
 With two tabs to aid in donning the slip-on boot, it was easy to slide our feet in, even when wearing thick wool socks.
 The tabs are big but not huge, making it possible to operate with gloved hands, though not as easy as the large handles on the Bogs.
 Stepping out of the Blundstones is a bit more difficult, as the fit is quite secure in the heel, and there is no heel counter to assist, like the one found on the Kamik Nation Plus.

 The Thermal 566 insulated boot is a great choice for heading outside to grab wood for the warm fire inside, walking to the corner store in a winter storm, or sloshing through puddles on the way to the office.
 It takes a simple slip-on leather design, applies cushy features like a sheepskin footbed, and delivers stylish looks for use in mild winter conditions.

-At $215, this boot is in the more expensive range and is almost $150 more than our Best Buy winning Kamik Nation Plus.
-These are high-quality boots made from good materials and will last a long time, so while expensive, they are worth the price you will pay.
+At $215, this boot is in the more expensive range and are $130 more than our Best Buy winning Kamik Nation Plus.
+These are high-quality boots made from good materials and will last a long time, so while expensive, they are worth the price you pay.